ryanwebber/bore/docs/index.md

 using the target name if there are no collisions with any concrete output files in the project.

-The Makefile in our example above includes an automatic phony target and looks something
+The Makefile in our original example above includes an automatic phony target and looks something like:
-like:
 ```make
 output.txt: input.txt
 	cp input.txt output.txt